 How does a sex therapist help clients with problems?

 ‘We support clients in the same way any mental health practitioner does—by listening and helping to facilitate change.
 It just happens that our focus is on aspects of sexuality and relational health.
 What our job does not entail is touch.
-Again, we are mental health practitioners, not bodyworkers.
-Even with my somatic focus, I only study the body by asking my clients questions and observe certain patterns of rigidity or laxity in how they sit or stand.
+Again, we are mental health practitioners, not body workers.
+Even with my somatic focus, I only study the body by asking my clients questions and observing certain patterns of rigidity or laxity in how they sit or stand.

 You cover an extensive amount of areas with your profession, is this forever evolving?

 ‘Yes, very much so.
 I never say, “I’ve seen it all,” because I have never seen it all!
 That’s what I love about sex.
 People are always coming up with interesting ideas about it and ways of doing it because we are all unique individuals.
 As our cultural lexicon expands to include terms like consensual non-monogamy, demi-sexuality, hentai, and cosplay, people become interested, and therefore I must become interested—and educated.

 I have heard arguing helps couples in a relationship, how does this work?